-Step pulses must be at least $0.5 \ \mu s$ at the logic 1 or logic 0 level (see Figure 18).
-The minimum time between Step pulses is 16 μs .
+Step pulses must be at least 0.5-μs at the logic 1 or logic 0 level (see Figure 17).
+The minimum time between Step pulses is 8-μs.

-To meet the 9415-3 WREN seek performance characteristics, the maximum time between Step pulses is 25 μs longer Step times degrade 9415-3 WREN seek performance.
+To meet the 9415-3 WREN seek performance characteristics, the maximum time between Step pulses is 80-μs.
+Longer step times degrade 9415-3 WREN seek performance.

-The 9415-3 WREN operates in a semibuffered Step mode.
+The 9415-3 WREN operates in a semi-buffered Step mode.
 The R/W heads will start to move when the first Step pulse is received.
-The rate of head movement is partially determined by the rate of the incoming step pulses; however, the Step pulse rate may exceed the head movement rate.
-The drive Ready lines is used to indicate that a seek is in progress (Figure 18).
-The Drive Ready line will be deactivated within 100 μ s after the leading edge of the first step pulse and will be activated when the seek function is successfully completed.
+The rate of head movement is partially determined by the rate of the incoming Step pulses; however, the Step pulse rate may exceed the head movement rate.
+The Drive Ready line is used to indicate that a seek is in progress (Figure 17).
+The Drive Ready line will be deactivated within 100-μs after the leading edge of the first Step pulse and will be activated when the seek function is successfully completed.